-The state of Texas has consumer protection laws that limit the amount of interest creditors can charge for certain types of loans.
+The state of Texas has consumer protection laws that limit the number of interest creditors can charge for certain types of loans.
 These legal limitations are intended to prevent the practice of usury, which is the charging of excessive interest and fees on loans made to consumers and businesses.
 Retaining the professional services of a Sugar Land small business attorney can often provide added protection against unfair loan terms and onerous provisions of these legal documents.
 Here are some key points to remember about interest rate laws in Texas.

 Strict Limits on Some Interest Rates

 Texas statutes limit interest rates to 6 percent for most consumer financial transactions and to 18 percent for court judgments.
 These limits can be waived through mutual agreement between a lender and a consumer, which can negate the statutory limits on interest rates in the state.
 This process usually involves a signed agreement or an online consent form that allows lenders and borrowers to make arrangements not covered by Texas finance statutes.

 Certain types of loans are exempted from Texas interest rates laws.
 Business and commercial loans, for example, are usually governed by contracts that must be agreed to and signed by all parties.
 Credit card and other revolving and open-ended credit accounts are also exempt from limits on the interest charged.
 Funds used for investments and venture capital arrangements can earn significantly more than the limits on interest rates.
 Your Katy small business attorney can provide you with professional guidance on these contractual arrangements and on the right solutions for your funding needs.

 Interest Rate Limits Enforced by Law